xrander/Slu_experiment/fertilizer.md

 # Fertilizer Regime Experiment - Exp VI

 ![](https://www.vmcdn.ca/f/files/piquenewsmagazine/import/2020-02_news_seatosky2-46e8bfa3e301c696.jpg)
-Fertilization of plantations in Sweden is region specific.
+<br> *source: Pique Newsmagazine* <br> Fertilization of plantations in
+Sweden is region specific.
 In the Northern part of Sweden the use of fertilizer is common, while in the Southern region its use is prohibited.
 The Southern part is having rich soil and have no need to fertilize the soil.
 Swedish forest fertilization mainly involves the application of Nitrogen which is normally the limiting nutrient for high stand growth.
 Different fertilization experiments have been set to either see the effect of different fertilizers on stand development or see the effect of fertilization application frequency on the stand development.

 This experiment is set to see the effect of fertilization frequency on the growth of a stand.
 The experiment is a young Norway Spruce stands